rathaustreppe/bpmn-analyser/README.md

 ## RoadMap
-There will be a first real-life stress test with students in october/november 2020, followed by bug-fixing (of course!), evaluation of usefulness and needed features and workflow optimization.

-A useful front-end integration will be done in early 2021.
-(That won't be me - I don't like front ends 😐)
+For further workflow-optimization a front-end integration will be done in early 2021.

 [travis-shield]: https://travis-ci.com/rathaustreppe/bpmn-analyser.svg?branch=master